First publication: March 15, 2012, Connotation Press

 I remember my mother as so refined that when conflict arose between us she never fought or yelled or slammed a fist on the table.
 After a quiet well-barbed soliloquy, she went silent.
 If Mom’s anger was white-hot, she might not talk to me for years.
 The last episode of protracted silence extended from my fifteenth birthday until after my marriage.
 I no longer remember my original offense but a rebellious marriage to someone of a different ethnicity did nothing to serve the cause of reconciliation.

 There’s my mother, the little girl on your left.
-She’s about seven in that sepia photograph – circa 1921 – where she stands alongside her siblings and her own mother.
+She’s about seven in that sepia photograph – circa 1921 – where she stands alongside her mother and three of her six siblings.
 My mother’s mother is pregnant and in her mid-twenties.
-Eventually there would be eighteen children of which ten survived.
-Mom told me her parents were married young.
+There would be four more children that survived out of eighteen pregnancies.
+Mom told me my grandmother was married off at twelve to a seventeen-year-old boy-man with something of a temper.
 They immigrated to this United States of America after the first two children were born, one boy (thank God!) and one girl.

 I often look at that photograph of my mother and wonder what she was thinking.
 What did she long for?
 As she made her way around the old neighborhood and tried to grow beets in a wooden box on the tenement fire escape, certainly she dreamed of dressing in the latest rage.
 When, through the aegis of the New York Times Fresh Air Fund, she spent a month each summer at the Muzzi’s farm upstate, no doubt she fantasized about living where the air is clear and the spaces packed tight with solitude and well-occupied with growing green things.
 She often talked with longing of the fresh vegetables at the Muzzi’s and of a large accommodating farm kitchen.